Protect yourself from inflation by keeping your funds in a high interest account.

 Make use of your annual tax free ISA allowance.

 For basic rate taxpayers, taxable savings income begins at £2,880.
 Above this amount, 20% of any interest received on savings gets taxed.
 Higher rate taxpayers earning over £31,865 will be taxed 40% on their savings, while those earning over £150,000 will be taxed at 45%.
-The only tax relief available on savings is through a growth / investment or cash ISA.
+The only tax relief available on savings is through an ISA.

-Any unused tax-free ISA allowance does not carry over to the following year, so any allowance that remains unused is lost.
+Any unused tax-free allowance does not carry over to the following year and is lost forever.

 Deposit chunks of cash into fixed-rate bonds.